SamSamhuns/ml_gan_human_face_synthesis/README.md

 ## Results of Improved Model

-After Training for 16 epochs each of 1750 iterations where each iteration has a batch size of 64.
+Training for 16 epochs each of 1750 iterations where each iteration has a batch size of 64.

+Results overtime:

 ![](img/improved_generated_imgs.gif)